pranall/WebScrapping-API-PortfolioProjects/README.md

 # WebScrapping-API-PortfolioProjects
 Hello!
-This repository contains all my web scrapping projects!
+This repository contains all my web scrapping and API related projects!

-This repo is divided into Part A and Part B folders.
+This repo is divided into Part A, B and C folders.

 Part A Folder: Explains Job Analysis in India using keyword 'Data Scientist' from Naukri Platform